Skip to content

 User Access Metrics Monitoring

-This feature monitors metrics related to user access within the workspace.
-Threshold ranges can be set, and when metrics exceed these thresholds, the system will automatically trigger alerts.
-Additionally, it supports configuring alert rules for individual metrics and allows customization of alert severity levels.
+This is used to monitor metrics data related to user access within the workspace.
+Threshold ranges can be set, and when the metrics exceed these thresholds, the system will automatically trigger an alert.
+Additionally, it supports configuring alert rules for individual metrics and allows customization of the severity level of alerts.

 Use Cases

-It supports monitoring metrics data for various types of applications, including Web, Android, iOS, and Miniapp.
-For example, you can monitor JS error rates based on city dimensions for web applications.
+It supports monitoring metric data for various application types including Web, Android, iOS, and Miniapp.
+For example, you can monitor the JS error rate on the Web side based on city dimensions.

-The time range for querying detection metrics.
-Depending on the detection frequency, different intervals are available.
+This refers to the time range for querying monitored metrics.
+Depending on the monitoring frequency, the selectable monitoring intervals may vary.

 1m 1m/5m/15m/30m/1h/3h